IABTechLab/uid2docs/README.md

 Here are some commonly asked questions regarding the UID2 framework.

-#### Can a user opt out of targeted advertising tied to their UID2 identity?
+#### Can users opt out of targeted advertising tied to their UID2 identity?

-Yes, through the [Transparency and Control Portal](https://transparentadvertising.org), a user can opt out from being served targeted ads tied to their UID2 identity.
-The request is distributed through the UID2 Opt-Out Service and UID2 Operators to all relevant participants.
+Yes.
+Through the [Transparency and Control Portal](https://transparentadvertising.org), users can opt out from being served targeted ads tied to their UID2 identity.
+Each request is distributed through the UID2 Opt-Out Service and UID2 Operators to all relevant participants.

 Some publishers and service providers have the option to limit access to their products based on a user’s participation in the UID2 framework, and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.